How Much Do Cable Railings Cost in 2025?

 Squared Stainless Steel

-Squared stainless steel posts cost $140–$230 per post.
+Squared stainless steel posts cost $140 to $230 per post.
 These offer a modern look and are highly durable.

 Rounded Stainless Steel

-Rounded stainless steel posts cost $110–$200 per post.
+Rounded stainless steel posts cost $110 to $200 per post.
 They provide a sleek, decorative look and are a more budget-friendly option compared to squared posts.

 Stainless Steel Handrails

-Stainless steel handrails cost an average of $20 per foot, and they are compatible with a variety of post types, including both rounded and squared stainless steel posts.
+Stainless steel handrails cost an average of $20 per linear foot and are compatible with both rounded and square stainless steel posts.

 Aluminum

-Aluminum posts cost $65 to $125 per post, and handrails cost $30–$60 per foot.
+Aluminum posts cost $65 to $125 per post, and handrails cost $30 to $60 per foot.
 Aluminum is lightweight, corrosion-resistant, and requires minimal maintenance.

 Wood

-Wood posts range from $20 to $120 per post, depending on the type and thickness.
+Wood posts range from $20 to $120 per post, depending on the type and thickness of the post.
 Wooden handrails cost between $30 and $60 per linear foot.
-Options like cedar and mahogany offer rot resistance and a natural aesthetic.
-While wood provides an attractive and cost-effective option, it requires regular maintenance, such as staining or refinishing, to keep it in good condition outdoors.
+Options like cedar and mahogany offer resistance to rot and a natural, aesthetic appeal.
+While wood provides an attractive and cost-effective option, it requires regular maintenance, such as staining or refinishing, to maintain its good condition outdoors.

 Vinyl and Composite